 I started my friendship with Sarah as a way to continue to get people to runDisney.

-I joined her travel agency so I could sell trips to run Disney (and beyond, but we do love our runner clients!).
+I joined her travel agency so I could sell trips to run Disney and recently branched out on my own with the No-Guilt Travel Agency.

 The One Thing Running Hasn’t Done For Me